backstage/backstage/docs/getting-started/homepage.md

 For App Integrators, the system is designed to be composable to give total freedom in designing a Home Page that suits the needs of the organization.
 From the perspective of a Component Developer who wishes to contribute with building blocks to be included in Home Pages, there's a convenient interface for bundling the different parts and exporting them with both error boundary and lazy loading handled under the surface.

+At the end of this tutorial, you can expect:

+- Your Backstage app to have a dedicated home page instead of Software Catalog.
+- Understand the composability of home page and how to start customizing it for your own organization.

+### Prerequisites

+Before we begin, make sure

+- You have created your own standalone Backstage app using [`@backstage/create-app`](index.md#create-your-backstage-app) and not using a fork of the [backstage](https://github.com/backstage/backstage) repository.
+- You do not have an existing home page, and by default you are redirected to Software Catalog when you open Backstage.

-Let's get started by installing the home plugin and creating a simple home page for your Backstage app.
+Now, let's get started by installing the home plugin and creating a simple home page for your Backstage app.

 ### Setup home page